 The financial close is a stressful time, even under ordinary circumstances.
 Getting through it in the midst of a pandemic—with everyone working remotely—would have been unimaginable.
-Now that we’ve done it a couple of times, what have we learned?
+Now that we’ve done it a few times, what have we learned?
 And how can you be better prepared for next time?

 Just a few weeks later, companies and municipalities began to issue stay-at-home orders to “flatten the curve.”
 Despite some of the early warning signals, many of us were caught off-guard.
 As someone who spent years in the supply chain world, my thoughts immediately leapt to thoughts of supply chain disruptions—closed manufacturing, shipping delays, deliveries that couldn’t be accepted.
 How would companies handle their close if forced to work in a distributed manner?